 13C labeled Yeast Extract Makes a Great Internal Standard for Metabolomics Workflows

-Many standards are used as external calibrants because they usually have a natural-abundance isotopic-balance and cannot be added to matrices containing the same molecules as they are not distinguishable.
-A good internal standard (one you can spike into samples) should be chemically similar to the matrix you are analyzing so to be able to accurately identify and measure as many metabolites as possible.
-A great internal standard is one which can account for matrix-induced ion suppression, chromatographic quality, and analytical drift, and can be used to normalize samples.
+Many standards are used as external calibrants because they usually have a natural-abundance isotopic balance and cannot be added to matrices containing the same molecules as they are not distinguishable.
+A good internal standard (one you can spike into samples) should be chemically similar to the matrix you are analyzing to be able to accurately identify and measure as many metabolites as possible.
+A great internal standard can account for matrix-induced ion suppression, chromatographic quality, and analytical drift, and can be used to normalize samples.

 Why Use Labeled Yeast Extract as an Internal Standard?